day8/re-frame/README.md

 six domino cascade.

-One domino triggers the next, which triggers the next, et cetera, boom, boom, boom, until we are back at the beginning of the loop, and the dominoes spring to attention again, ready for the next iteration of the same cascade.
+One domino triggers the next, which triggers the next, et cetera, boom, boom, boom, until we are back at the beginning of the loop, and the dominoes reset to attention again, ready for the next iteration of the same cascade.

 The six dominoes are: